Vadoniy/otus-kotlin-basic-2022-09/README.md

 - Design the class architecture and implement all the required methods for the classes: Point, Line, Vector, BrokenCurve in accordance with description https://docs.google.com/document/d/1ZzZLILaIEJIZt7e7mqg-nJHK9Fmi6jx-hQvf3SNlP6M/edit#heading=h.k3uujdvm4yt

+HomeWork 10:

+- 3 subtasks:

+1) Implement function that consumes lambda function F and positive integer N. Function F has to start exactly N times.
+2) Implement function (MAIN_F) that consumes lambda function F and returns the same result like F. Function MAIN_F has to be kind of wrapper for any other function and has to log time of start and end of input-function F.